If you have been asked by your employer to sign a settlement agreement, you will need to seek expert advice to make it legally binding.

 Why have I been asked to sign a settlement agreement?

 Settlement agreements could be proposed to end a dispute, or when a worker's employment is being terminated.
-It should be written into any settlement agreement that a worker offered such an agreement should obtain advice from an independent advisor, such as Thompsons Solicitors, before signing an agreement, and that the party with whom the agreement is being made should meet the costs of the worker getting that legal advice.
+If you have been asked to sign one, it should be written into the document that a worker offered such an agreement should obtain advice from an independent advisor before signing the agreement and that the party with whom the agreement is being made should meet the costs of the worker getting that legal advice.